Skip to main content

 Contact: Dr. Christopher Zimmermann

 The other flatfish stocks in the western Baltic Sea are also in good condition.
-However, the income achievable from flatfish fishing cannot come close to compensating for the catch losses of herring and cod.
+However, the income that can be generated from flatfish fishing cannot even begin to compensate for the losses in herring and cod catches.

 The explanation of flatfish in the Baltic Sea as a PDF download